djhanggi/chome/README.md

-# This is my home server setup.
+# This is my home server setup

 ## Formatting